ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## Will my incentives be public?

 Yes, incentives are public and can be viewed through the Obol API, if you have the address of the protocol.

-## How do I know my incentives are being counted accurately?

-OBOL incentives are tracked on a daily basis, based on validator staking rewards, and can be verified via our API.

 ## How can I increase my OBOL Programmatic Incentives?